Chart Color Schemes

 Gowrie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Gowrie, as evaluated at the latest Census, comprised 99.3% houses and 0.7% other dwellings.
-In comparison, Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Gowrie was 35.2%, with mortgaged dwellings at 49.3% and rented dwellings at 15.5%.
-The median monthly mortgage repayment in the area was $2,167, compared to Australian Capital Territory's average of $2,000.
-Median weekly rent in Gowrie was $440, higher than Australian Capital Territory's $425.
-Nationally, Gowrie's median monthly mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863.
-Rents in Gowrie were substantially above the national figure of $375.
+Dwelling structure in Gowrie, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's 79.6% houses and 20.4% other dwellings.
+Home ownership in Gowrie was at 35.2%, with mortgaged dwellings at 49.3% and rented ones at 15.5%.
+The median monthly mortgage repayment in the area was $2,167, higher than Australian Capital Territory's average of $2,000.
+The median weekly rent figure for Gowrie was $440, compared to Australian Capital Territory's $425.
+Nationally, Gowrie's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing